118th Airlift Squadron: Cold War

 The Connecticut Air National Guard was re-activated on 1 November 1952 with the end of the unit's federalization period.
 The 103d was re-activated as a Fighter-Bomber Wing being Tactical Air Command-gained.
 However, Air Defense Command remained as a secondary mission.

-Upon the 118th's return, the F-47s were sent to Davis-Monthan AFB for storage and the squadron was re-equipped with Very Long Range F-51H Mustangs by TAC with a close air support mission.
+Upon the 118th's return, the F-47s were sent to Davis-Monthan Air Force Base for storage and the squadron was re-equipped with Very Long Range F-51H Mustangs by TAC with a close air support mission.
 In January 1953, the 103d received several F-84D Thunderjets for maintenance instruction, and the squadron was fully equipped with the Thunderjet during the summer of 1953.

 In the spring of 1955, the F-84Gs were transferred to the Georgia ANG 128th Fighter-Interceptor Squadron, and the 118th converted to F-94B Starfires.
 The F-94Bs, however, only remained with the 118th for about a year when they were replaced by F-86H Sabre Tactical Fighters in 1957.